 How many days do you need for a Langtang?

-The Langtang Valley trek takes 7 to 8 days to complete.
-However, it depends on how much you want to explore.
+The Langtang Valley trek takes 7 to 8 days to complete, depending on how much you want to explore.

 Is Trekking in Langtang Valley Difficult?